FIAF/fiaf-cataloguing-manual/markdown/0171-d.1_work_variant_description_types/en.md

 Aggregate compilation videos/DVDs that are collections of individual works existing as entities in their own right, e.g. Portrait of a miner is a DVD of various Mining review shorts which had their own individual release as complete entities or works.

 - Portrait of a miner would be created as the work title, with the description level of Collection.

-- Each of the Mining review Works used in Portrait of a miner would then be linked to it and assigned a “contained in” relationship (see [Appendix E.5 Mod- elling Aggregates]()).
+- Each of the Mining review Works used in Portrait of a miner would then be linked to it and assigned a “contained in” relationship (see [Appendix E.5 Modelling Aggregates](#manual-E.5)).

 Provide a list of the compiled works contained in the Collections Work in its Synopsis or Summary field.